The Prince Henry Clifftop Walk is a really nice one - its about 5kms along the clifftop and is graded 'medium'.

 Enjoy your holiday!

-Fiona almost 8 years ago
+Fiona about 8 years ago

 The above are both good options.
 Another excellent easy wander is to head to a turnoff just before Blackheath and head along to Evans Lookout.
 There you can loop down and around the 'Grand Canyon' and back up to the car park.
 The walk isn't hard and has some great views into the Grose valley and quite a bit of canyon rainforest.

-I'm not sure if it is open at the moment but another excellent walk nearby is to park at Govetts Leap and then walk down what feels like a sheer cliff to the bottom of Bridal Veil Falls (which is a really exciting walk down) and then loop around the bottom and back up to Evans Lookout. almost 8 years ago
+I'm not sure if it is open at the moment but another excellent walk nearby is to park at Govetts Leap and then walk down what feels like a sheer cliff to the bottom of Bridal Veil Falls (which is a really exciting walk down) and then loop around the bottom and back up to Evans Lookout. about 8 years ago